ksu-cs-textbooks/cis300/content/graphs/intro.md

 For many graph algorithms, we need to process all of the edges in some way.
 Often the order in which we process them is important, but not in all cases.
-If we simply need to process all of the edges in some order we can use **foreach** loops with the last two properties listed above to accomplish this:
+If we simply need to process all of the edges in some order we can use **foreach** loops with the last two members listed above to accomplish this:

   - For each node in the graph: